Your Horoscope This Week: January 11 To 17

 As Venus conjoins Vesta this week, conversations around vulnerability, support, and reciprocity can soften.
 This is a powerful moment to renegotiate emotional or financial agreements, deepen a bond through honesty, or choose connection that feels empowering rather than draining.

-The Capricorn New Moon on January 18th will bring a powerful reset for your relationships, helping you set intentions for partnerships that support your growth, emotional safety, and long-term fulfillment.
+The Capricorn New Moon on January 18th will bring a powerful reset for your relationships, helping you set intentions for partnerships that support your growth, emotional safety, and long-term fulfilment.

 Leo Sun & Rising: